Home › Blog › What is Product Feedback & How to Collect it: An Actionable Guide

-What is Product Feedback
+What is Product Feedback?

-Product feedback refers to opinions and suggestions about your product, both positive and negative, given by the users.
+Product feedback refers to opinions and suggestions about your product, both positive and negative, given by the end users.

 You can collect feedback for a product in multiple ways, including: